Rikers Island: Kalief Browder

 Kalief Browder was accused of stealing a backpack at the age of 16.
 His family was unable to make his $3,000 bail, later being unable to post bail due to a probation violation.
 Browder was imprisoned without trial or conviction for three years, his trial postponed on numerous occasions.
 The case was eventually dismissed, and Browder was released in June 2013 by Judge Patricia DiMango after numerous postponements and 31 hearings in front of judges.
 For two of those years, Browder was held in solitary confinement or punitive segregation.
 He was profiled in The New Yorker in October 2014 for being held for three years on Rikers Island without a trial.

-In June 2015, Browder died by suicide by hanging.
+In June 6, 2015, Browder died by suicide by hanging.
 The conditions of his detention were widely seen as having caused his mental condition.
 He had multiple prior suicide attempts while incarcerated.
 Days after his death, U.S. Supreme Court Justice Anthony Kennedy invoked Browder's experience in his opinion on Davis v.
 Ayala.
 On January 25, 2016, President Barack Obama wrote an article in The Washington Post criticizing the "overuse" of solitary confinement in American jails, basing his arguments largely on Browder's case.
 He signed an executive order banning solitary confinement of juveniles in federal prisons.

 Treatment of mentally ill

-Since 2014, Mayor de Blasio has begun to take action against the abuse by adding surveillance cameras and improving care for mentally ill prisoners.
+In 2014, Mayor de Blasio began to take action against the abuse by adding surveillance cameras and improving care for mentally ill prisoners.

 On September 29, 2014, Judge Tynia Richard offered a sharp rebuke to the Department of Corrections, recommending that six correctional officers be fired.
 This group, led by Captain Budnarine Behari, had participated in the brutal beating of Robert Hinton, a mentally ill inmate, while he was hog-tied, because he had protested being moved from his cell by sitting down.
 Hinton's fellow inmates watched as he was dragged down the hallways while hog-tied to a solitary confinement cell where he was beaten.
 While this ruling was one of the most severe against the Department of Corrections in many years, almost two years had elapsed between the beating and the Justice Department's ruling, during which time the perpetrators in this attack were involved in more inmate beatings at Rikers Island.